-7 Conclusion
+8 Conclusion

-The main advantage of using local changes as clues for recovering causal structures lies in the potential of extracting causal information that is undetected by static methods.
-This potential is limited by several factors, the most significant are violation of influentiality (in large networks) and the reliance on broad sets of focal variables.
+Spontaneous local changes offer the potential of extracting causal information that is undetected by static methods.
+This potential is limited by several factors, the most significant are violation of influentiality (in large networks) and the reliance on the locality of the changes.
 We believe that the former problem can be overcome by restricting the order information extracted to close neighborhoods of the focal variables.